 - Professor Michael Elliott on NPR: U-M study links lower MEAP scores to lead exposure.
 Statcom student Nanhua Zhang (now an assistant professor at the University of South Florida) worked with Elliott, Detroit City epidemiologist and former SPH student Harolyn Baker, and others at the Detroit Department of Health and Detroit Public Schools in a study that that links lead exposure in children to lower achievement on standardized tests.
 The study is published in the March 2013 issue of the American Journal of Public Health.

 Research Centers Spotlight

 The University of Michigan Kidney Epidemiology and Cost Center

 (UM-KECC), formed in 1993, has grown into a major research center at the University Of Michigan School Of Public Health with projects in many areas.

-Directed by Department of Biostatistics faculty member, Yi Li, UM-KECC carries out a wide variety of epidemiological, clinical, medical outcomes, public policy, and economic research relating to End-Stage Renal Disease, Chronic Kidney Disease, and organ transplantation.
+Directed by Joseph Messana, M.D., Professor, Nephrology, Internal Medicine and Research Professor, Health Management and Policy, School of Public Health, UM-KECC carries out a wide variety of epidemiological, clinical, medical outcomes, public policy, and economic research relating to End-Stage Renal Disease, Chronic Kidney Disease, and organ transplantation.
 UM-KECC projects are funded by multiple government and private sources, including Centers for Medicare and Medicaid Services (CMS), Centers for Disease Control and Prevention, National Institutes of Health, National Institute of Diabetes and Digestive and Kidney Diseases, National Institute of Allergy and Infectious Diseases, Renal Research Institute, Department of Veterans Affairs and American Society of Transplant Surgeons.